State Level Crowdfunding Relies on the 80% Rules

 A few important requirements in Rule 147 that must be met for the offering to be exempt

 In reviewing all of the state laws, one will notice that they are fairly brief.
-As an example, the “Invest Kansas Exemption” is less than one and a half-printed page.
+As an example, the “Invest Kansas Exemption” is less than one and a half-printed pages.
 The brevity of the laws might be misleading because they all refer to and rely on existing federal securities laws.
 Every state law has a provision requiring that the transaction meets the requirements of the federal exemption for intrastate offerings in section 3 (a)(11) of the Securities Act of 1933 and Rule 147.
 It is easy to gloss over that reference and miss some important requirements.

 Crowdfunding Offer Exemptions